Can Illegal Immigrants Get Health Insurance?

 • Illegal immigrants in the United States are generally not eligible for public health insurance programs like Medicaid or Medicare.

-• However, some states have implemented their own programs to provide health coverage for undocumented immigrants, such as California’s Medi-Cal program.
+• However, some states have implemented programs to provide health coverage for undocumented immigrants, such as California’s Medi-Cal program.

 • Private health insurance options may be available for illegal immigrants, but they can be expensive and limited in coverage.